TERMS OF WEBSITE USE

 1. The following definitions are used for the purposes of these Terms in this Schedule:

-“Client” means the Client identified as such in the Payroll and Pension Information Form or as registered as the Employer on the Parental
+“Client” means the Client identified as such in the Payroll and Pension Information Form or as registered as the Employer on the PC Payroll & Legal Website;

 “HMRC” means HM Revenue & Customs;

-“Losses” means any and all claims, demands, actions, losses, liabilities, damages, costs, charges or expenses of whatever nature including
+“Losses” means any and all claims, demands, actions, losses, liabilities, damages, costs, charges, or expenses of whatever nature including interest;

 “Payroll Services” means the following services: